flavou45/jquery.stepper.widget/README.md

 # Stepper #
-- A jQuery widget for incrementing & decrementing values in an input with plus and minus buttons
+- A jQuery widget for incrementing & decrementing values in an input with plus and minus buttons or arrow keys or mousewheel

 ### Usage ###
 ```js